i8i-io/i8i-tools/README.md

 # i8i Tools

-This repo contains code of some prebuild docker images to use freely to ease developers jobs.
+This repo contains codes of docker images used by i8i system.